TeamPracticalProjects/SISProject/README.md

 Of course collaboration could also mean that you want to add functions to the core firmware or javascript web site.
 That would be cool too.

+The documentation is the best place to learn about the project.
+We starting a [Wiki](https://github.com/TeamPracticalProjects/SISProject/wiki/Wiki-Home) with little tips for new developers.

 Send us a message to join in the fun: SISProject@shrimpware.com